Skip to main content

 Chronically elevated cortisol and insulin can significantly impair the body’s ability to effectively utilize androgens by interfering with receptor function.

-High levels, resulting from chronic psychological stress, poor sleep, or overtraining, directly compete with testosterone at the androgen receptor site.
+High cortisol levels, resulting from chronic psychological stress, poor sleep, or overtraining, directly compete with testosterone at the androgen receptor site.
 This competitive inhibition means that even with adequate testosterone levels, the hormone’s message may not be received by the cell.
 Furthermore, a consistently high-sugar diet leads to chronically elevated insulin levels and, eventually, insulin resistance.

 This state of metabolic dysfunction is linked to systemic inflammation and hormonal imbalances that negatively affect androgen receptor sensitivity.
 Managing stress and maintaining stable blood sugar levels are therefore direct strategies for improving the efficiency of your androgen signaling system.